Harald V: Sporting role

 In 1994, both the King and Crown Prince Haakon played roles during the opening ceremony of the Lillehammer Olympics.
 The King opened the games, while the Crown Prince lit the cauldron, paying tribute to both the King and his grandfather as Olympians.
 The King has also represented Norway at opening ceremonies of Olympic Games, among them Torino and Beijing.
-However, he wasn't present in Vancouver; the Crown Prince attended instead, with the King and Queen attending later in the games.
+However, he was not present in Vancouver; the Crown Prince attended instead, with the King and Queen attending later in the games.

 With his sailing crew he won World Championship bronze, silver and gold medals, in 1988, 1982 and 1987, respectively.
 In July 2005, the King and his crew aboard the royal sailboat Fram XV won the gold medal at the European Championships in Sweden.
 In the 2007 World Championship the King came in sixth place.

 Recent years

-King Harald's leadership during Norwegian national crises, such as the New Year's Day Storm (1992), July 2011 massacre, 2020 Gjerdrum landslide, and with particularly COVID-19 pandemic (January 2020 to March 2022), which has been met with both national and international acclaim.
+King Harald's leadership during Norwegian national crises, such as the New Year's Day Storm (1992), July 2011 massacre, 2020 Gjerdrum landslide, and particularly the COVID-19 pandemic (January 2020 to March 2022), have been met with both national and international acclaim.

 In 2015, he became the world's first reigning monarch to visit Antarctica, specifically the Norwegian dependency Queen Maud Land.
 In 2016, King Harald V competed with a team for the sailing World Championships on Lake Ontario, Toronto.
 The king came second in the classic fleet category.
 He was dubbed "Sailor-King" by Canada's National Post as he slept on board his yacht Sira.

 In 2016 Harald, in a speech marking 25 years on the throne, sought to unify Norwegians coming from Afghanistan and Pakistan as well as "girls who love girls, boys who love boys and girls and boys who love each other."

-Since the start of the twenty-first century King Harald has been unable to perform his duties as sovereign due to ill health on a few occasions: from December 2003 to mid-April 2004 due to urinary bladder cancer, from April to early June 2005 due to aortic stenosis, and in 2020 he was in hospital for cardiac surgery (replacement of a heart valve).
+Since the start of the twenty-first century, King Harald has been unable to perform his duties as sovereign due to ill health on a few occasions: from December 2003 to mid-April 2004 due to urinary bladder cancer, from April to early June 2005 due to aortic stenosis, and in 2020 due to cardiac surgery (replacement of a heart valve).
 Crown Prince Haakon served as the country's regent on these occasions, including giving the King's Speech at the State opening of parliament in 2020.

 When the King and Queen turned 80 years old in 2017, the King decided to open the former royal stables to the public as a gift to his wife, the Queen.
 The new venue was named The Queen Sonja Art Stable and is the first institution owned by the royal family which is permanently open to the public.
 King Harald was made Name of the Year by the newspaper VG in 2017.

-On 17 January 2021, King Harald celebrated 30 years on the throne of Norway.
-On 11 September 2022, King Harald visited Denmark to celebrate the Golden Jubilee of Queen Margrethe II of Denmark.